SycamoreFox/SysTray/README.md

 ### Why did you make it?
 As a daily user of Windows who is usually running many programs at once, at times I'd find my computer unresponsive.
 Was the memory consumed?
 Was the processor fully utilized?
 Were my disc drives spinning at the speed of light?
 Being a developer, I wanted to provide myself with information about the state of my computer to answer these questions.
 After I got so far along into writing the application, I figured others could find it of use as well.
 So I am putting it on GitHub for others to enjoy, and to provide transparency of the code and what it is doing.

-No spyware.
+**No spyware.
 No keyloggers.
 No cryptomining.
 No malware.
 No adware.
-No evil-doers.
+No evil supervillians.**

 Just a simple application to add some functionality to your Windows computer.